nginx/unit-docs/source/configuration.rst

        ]
    }

-Before applying the configuration, update the application source code:
+Before applying the configuration, update the application source code.
 In the :samp:`import` section, reference the :samp:`unit.nginx.org/go` package that you :ref:`installed <installation-precomp-pkgs>` or :ref:`built
 <installation-modules-go>` earlier:

 .. code-block:: go